-All proposals will be considered against the following criteria:
+All proposals will be considered in line with Policy I3 Flooding and Drainage of the Local Development Plan and the following criteria:

-- Development proposals require to adopt a precautionary approach to the reduction of flood risk from all sources and comply with the principles of sustainable flood risk management in line with Scottish Planning Policy; - New development requires to avoid areas susceptible to flooding; - Development must not increase the risk of flooding elsewhere; - Development must not have an adverse impact on existing drainage infrastructure and it must be demonstrated that the site can be satisfactorily drained.
-Sustainable Urban Drainage System features which are adequate for the development and appropriate maintenance arrangements should be in place; - The capacity of the functional flood plain to store water must not be reduced;
+- Development proposals require to adopt a precautionary approach to the reduction of flood risk from all sources and comply with the principles of sustainable flood risk management in line with Scottish Planning Policy; - New development requires to avoid areas susceptible to flooding; - Development must not increase the risk of flooding elsewhere; - Development must not have an adverse impact on existing drainage infrastructure, and it must be demonstrated that the site can be satisfactorily drained.
+Naturalised Sustainable Urban Drainage System features which are adequate for the development and appropriate maintenance arrangements requires to be in place; - The capacity of the functional flood plain to store water must not be reduced;

-- Development must not result in additional discharge of surface water; - The risk of flooding to the development itself can be satisfactorily mitigated; - Developments requires to maximise the amount of permeable surfaces; - Existing flood protection/defence mechanisms are protected with development not compromising the potential for future flood management proposals; - Unnecessary engineering works in the water environment will be resisted, including culverting of existing water sources.
-Opening existing culverts will be welcomed and encouraged; - Where additional flood protection measures are required there should be consideration of natural flood management and the use of green infrastructure which can be integrated into the site;
+- Development must not result in additional discharge of surface water; - The risk of flooding to the development itself can be satisfactorily mitigated; - Developments require to maximise the amount of permeable surfaces; - Existing flood protection/defence mechanisms are protected with development not compromising the potential for future flood management proposals; - Unnecessary engineering works in the water environment will be resisted, including culverting of existing water sources.
+Opening existing culverts will be welcomed and encouraged; - Where additional flood protection measures are required consideration of natural flood management and the use of green infrastructure which can be integrated into the site is required;

-- Land raising will not be accepted unless compliance with national policy can be demonstrated and any loss of local flood storage capacity can be secured; - It must be demonstrated that there is the ability to effectively deal with foul drainage from all developments; and, - Flooding and drainage measures should aim to have a positive effect on the natural environment in and around the site.
+- Land raising will not be accepted unless compliance with national policy can be demonstrated and any loss of local flood storage capacity can be secured; - It must be demonstrated that there is the ability to effectively deal with foul drainage from all developments; and, - Flooding and drainage measures should aim to have a positive effect on the water environment and natural environment in and around the site.

 Where the risk of flooding is deemed unacceptable, the proposal will not be permitted.

-Where a flood risk assessment or drainage assessment is required, national guidance along with the principles set out above and advice set out in flood risk planning advice notes produced by Renfrewshire Council and SEPA's Flood/Drainage guidance should be considered.
+Where a flood risk assessment or drainage assessment is required, national guidance along with the principles set out above and advice set out in flood risk planning advice notes produced by Renfrewshire Council and SEPA's Flood/Drainage guidance must be considered.